sriharsha102/Grocery-Store-GCP/README.md

            cp -R frontend/dist/* backend/static/

 ```
-## 5. Execute the following new powershell
+## 5. Execute the following in new powershell

 ```bash
 npm install